-Lenders charge loan costs, including those for loan origination and underwriting.
+Many lenders charge loan costs, including those for origination and underwriting.
 You might not be able to get out of them, but you can try to get your lender to knock them down.
-There’s no harm in asking.
 It’s better to ask for a discount and get denied than to not ask at all.

 3. Understand what the seller pays for

-Different cities, counties, and states have financial assistance programs for qualified homebuyers.
-Start in your municipality by contacting agencies that are likely to have an up-to-date list of such programs.
+Different cities, counties and states have financial assistance programs for qualified homebuyers.
+You can explore your options with this guide to homebuyer programs by state.
 Many are for first-time homebuyers, and they help with down payment and closing costs.
 Others might require you to purchase a HUD-owned home, complete homebuyer education or be in a specific profession, like a firefighter or teacher, to qualify.

-Did you ever go to buy a car and find out about rebates that you didn’t know existed?
+Did you ever go to buy a car and find out about rebates you didn’t know existed?
 The same may be true with mortgage loans, as some lenders offer incentives to attract borrowers.
 These rebates can knock down various costs a few hundred dollars — easy money for the time it takes you to ask.
 You never know what you may find.

-If you’re prepared for mortgage closing costs before they hit, you won’t be surprised by the final figure.
-Don’t settle for what your lender gives you and don’t hesitate to shop around to compare costs from other lenders early on in the process.
+If you’re prepared for mortgage closing costs well before they hit, you won’t be surprised by the final figure.
+Don’t settle for what your lender quotes you, and don’t hesitate to shop around to compare costs from other lenders early on in the process.
 You can also try to negotiate some of these costs, potentially get the seller to help with others and look into state or local programs for more closing cost assistance.